micGuerr/MiNPAT/doc/io/README.md

 ## Output

-MiNPAT computes imaging features form the diffusion data (such as DTI and NODDI) as well as finding correspondence between time points and subjects.
+MiNPAT computes imaging features form the diffusion data, *aka* image derived phenotypes, (such as DTI and NODDI) as well as finding correspondence between time points and subjects.
 Different types of correspondence can be obtained via MiNPAT:

 * White matter (WM) spatial correspondece, optimaized for WM tracts analysis.
 * Cortical surface spatial correspondece, optimaized for cortical gray matter (GM) analysis.